trixi-framework/HOHQMesh.jl/docs/src/HQMTool.md

 2. Adding an inner boundary curve

-   The syntax is analogous to the creation of an outer boundary curve where, again, curve creation must be ordered counter-clockwise.
+   The syntax is analogous to the creation of an outer boundary curve where, again, curve segments added to an inner curve with a given name must in order, counter-clockwise.

    ```
    [Return:nothing] addCurveToInnerBoundary!(proj::Project, crv::Dict{String,Any}, boundaryName::String)